 A good way to start getting into foraging is to learn more about the wild plants that are growing near you.
 There are many videos that you can find online about identifying wild plants and also many books with helpful information about plants and foraging.
 If you want to learn more about identifying plants, you could search for plant identification and foraging videos on sites like YouTube (there are lots of videos like that on there!) as well as getting books about foraging or borrowing them from the library.

-Here is a YouTube channel that I’ve enjoyed watching and found helpful for plant identification:
+Here is a couple of YouTube channels that I’ve enjoyed watching and found helpful for plant identification:

 And this website has a lot of great information about foraging and using what you forage: